-My daughter Sarah and I host the March Through History Readathon every March – it’s a month dedicated to reading history and historical fiction!
-This year we’re doing a World Travel edition and reading novels from all around the world.
+I host the March Through History Readathon every March – it’s a month dedicated to reading history and historical fiction!
+This year’s theme is Women in History!
 You can learn more about it here: March Through History Readathon Announcement

 Finally, Build Your Library will be “closed” on March 31st while I celebrate my birthday!
 You can still place orders, but I might be too busy eating cake to answer questions 🙂

 Are you looking for a fun reading challenge for the whole family?
 Well, look no further!
-We had so much fun the past couple of years with the 2019, 2020, and 2021 BYL Reading Challenge, we created a new list of 40 reading prompts to help you and your children stretch your reading muscles in 2022.
-After being cooped up in our homes for the last two years, I thought it might be time for something exciting – the theme this year is “We’re Going on an Adventure!”
+We had so much fun with challenges the past four years, so we’re continuing the tradition!
+For 2023, we created a new list of 40 reading prompts to help you and your children stretch your reading muscles.
+This year’s theme is Adventures in Science and Nature!
+It’s going to be an amazing reading year filled with fun challenges and lots of science and nature-themed reading!
 Head over to our blog and download your checklist today!

 We have recently started to create some blog post articles on HBBB!
 You can check out our first couple on our HBBB Blog.